 The Professional Development Grants Committee shall be responsible for promoting, reviewing and awarding grants for professional development opportunities within IACAC and NACAC.

-The Professional Liaison shall be responsible for communicating and coordinating IACAC services with like organizations, who offer expertise to individuals throughout the State of Illinois seeking counseling and information regarding postsecondary admission and financial aid.
+The Professional Connections Committee shall be responsible for communicating and coordinating IACAC services with like organizations, who offer expertise to individuals throughout the State of Illinois seeking counseling and information regarding postsecondary admission and financial aid.
 Examples of such organizations would be ISAC, ISCA, CPS, etc.

 Part of the Membership Committee, Alumni offers opportunities for retired members to share their expertise and provide continued service to the profession.